haziq-exe/TikTokAutoUploader/Documentation.md

     - If scheduling for the next month, you can only schedule within the first 5 days of the next month (as long as they are also within 10 days of the current date). i.e: If current day is Sept 30th, day=5 will upload on Oct 5th, 6 WILL NOT WORK.

 - **`copyrightcheck`** (bool, optional, default: `False`)
   - If set to `True`, the function will conduct a copyright check on TikTok before uploading.
-If the check fails, the video will be saved as a draft, and the code execution will stop.
+If the check fails, the code execution will stop.

 - **`suppressprint`** (bool, optional, default: `True`)
   - Suppresses print messages that indicate the progress of the video upload.
 It is recommended to set this to `False` when first running the code to see progress and ensure everything works correctly.